 Members of the research center have organized or co-organized various international conferences and research seminars; these include (amongst other):

-- 2017: KEDGE will organize the first edition of the Wine & Hospitality Management Workshop jointly with HKPU, Cornell U. and EHL.
+- 2017: KEDGE organized the first edition of the Wine & Hospitality Management Research Workshop with the collaboration of Hong Kong Polytechnic University, Free University of Bozen-Bolzano, Cornell University and the Ecole Hôtelière de Lausanne.

 Cité du Vin - Bordeaux